NikitaShinde14/Resume-classification/README.md

 # Resume-classification
 To predict the resume category based on resume text.
-Built and tested model using NLP methods like tokenizer, word tokenize etc. Used LSTM for modelling and deployed using Flask.
+Built and tested model using NLP methods like tokenizer, word tokenize etc. Used LSTM for modelling.